 Nothing Spent in Georgia

-While the CRNC has spent so much in the wrong direction, it was discovered that the CRNC had committed no significant resources to the recent Georgia runoff mobilization of 2021, despite requests for support from college republican members.
-Concerned groups requested financial support from the CRNC and received nothing.
-The fact the CRNC can spend so much on other areas and neglect impactful races shows how blind the CRNC is to issues that face the GOP.
-This is all occurring when even the Treasurer was being denied access by Chandler.
-Chandler Thornton’s name is on all the tax-filings, while the Treasurer’s name was not on IRS forms.
+While the CRNC has allocated significant resources in various directions, it was discovered that the CRNC had allocated no significant resources to the Georgia runoff mobilization of 2021, despite requests for support from College Republican members.
+Concerned groups sought financial support from the CRNC but received nothing.
+The fact that the CRNC can allocate substantial funds to other areas while neglecting impactful races demonstrates how oblivious the CRNC is to issues facing the GOP.
+This is all transpiring while even the Treasurer was being denied access by Chandler.
+Chandler Thornton’s name is on all the tax filings, while the Treasurer’s name was absent from IRS forms.

-The CRNC has been financially ruined for over a decade-the fact hundreds of thousands goes to consulting, paying themselves, and for non-existent ads.
-Multiple attempts have been made to get financial information from the CRNC by concerned College Republicans.
-All attempts have been denied by Chandler.
-An eye-watering $90,000 goes to the Chairman of the CRNC must be addressed and resolved.
-It is absurd for the CRNC to allocate that much money while being in such significant debt.
+The CRNC has been financially troubled for over a decade, with hundreds of thousands of dollars being allocated to consulting, self-payment, and non-existent ads.
+Concerned College Republicans have made multiple attempts to obtain financial information from the CRNC, all of which have been denied by Chandler.
+The staggering $90,000 salary given to the CRNC Chairman must be addressed and resolved.
+It is unreasonable for the CRNC to allocate such a large sum of money while being in such significant debt.
 The CRNC must be held accountable for mismanaging finances and failing to address concerns from concerned CR Chapters.
-Rather than face these problems, Chandler, Courtney, and the CRNC decided to punish those who stood up.
+Instead of confronting these issues, Chandler, Courtney, and the CRNC opted to punish those who spoke out.

 Corruption